LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Facebook Messenger Templates/Limitations.md

     * If number of characters in "title" or “subtitle” text is more than 80
     * If map element is applied
   * In case of generic template only:
-    * If a "subtitle" tag is placed **without** a “title” tag in the structured content card layout
+    * If a "subtitle" tag is placed **without** a “title” tag in the structured content card template
-    * If a "image" element is placed **without** a “title” text in the structured content card layout
+    * If a "image" element is placed **without** a “title” text in the structured content card template
-    * If a "button" elements are placed **without** a “title” text in the structured content card layout
+    * If a "button" elements are placed **without** a “title” text in the structured content card template
   * In case of List template
     * If number of list items is lower than 2 items
     * If number of buttons is larger than 1 in a list item object